yukta51202/yukta51202/README.md

 <h2> Glad to see you here! </h2>

-I am a Full Stack Web Developer and Designer currently in 3rd year BCA.
+I am a Full Stack Web Developer and Designer.
 I am a confident and communicatively strong person always looking ahead in the future!

 <h2> Talking about personal stuff: </h2>